torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 When the driver is unloaded from the system, it needs to deregister itself with the USB subsystem.
-This is done with the :c:func:`usb_deregister` function::
+This is done with usb_deregister() function::

     static void __exit usb_skel_exit(void)